hiveeyes/beradio/doc/hacking.rst

 Wire protocol
 =============

-The most common thing to amend is probably the definition of message fields received via ``Bencode-over-RFM69`` (we need a catchy name for that, see ``Firmata`` etc.), which implicitly establishes the mapping while decoding raw payloads.
+The most common thing to amend is probably the definition of message fields received via ``Bencode-over-Radio`` (we need a catchy name for that, see ``Firmata`` etc.), which implicitly establishes the mapping while decoding raw payloads.

 Find its definition in ``src/hiveeyes.py``::

     class HiveeyesWireProtocol(object):

-        # "Bencode-over-RFM69" field names, order matters.
+        # "Bencode-over-Radio" field names, order matters.
         # implicitly establishes struct-mapping while decoding raw payloads.
         fieldnames = [
             'network_id', 'node_id', 'gateway_id',